Pablo Hernández (footballer, born 1985): Leeds United

+On 21 May 2021, the club announced that Hernández would leave on 30 June alongside Gaetano Berardi.

 Castellón

-Hernández returned to Spain after five years on 20 July 2021, joining Castellón who had been recently relegated to the newly created Primera División RFEF; a three-year contract was signed.
+Hernández returned to Spain after five years on 20 July 2021, joining hometown club Castellón who had been recently relegated to the newly created Primera División RFEF; a three-year contract was signed.

+In July 2023, Hernández retired aged 38.

 International career

 After close observation by Spain national team manager Luis Aragonés during his time at Getafe, Hernández was picked for the 32-man provisional squad for UEFA Euro 2008, but did not make the final cut.
 On 5 June 2009, he was called to represent the country at the 2009 FIFA Confederations Cup in South Africa as a replacement for injured Andrés Iniesta, by new boss Vicente del Bosque.
 He earned his first cap on the 20th, coming on as a substitute for club teammate David Villa in the 60th minute of the last group stage match, a 2–0 defeat of the hosts.

-Hernández scored his first international goal on 18 November 2009, playing the entire second half of the 5–1 friendly win in Austria and closing the scoresheet.
+Hernández scored his only international goal on 18 November 2009, playing the entire second half of the 5–1 friendly win in Austria and closing the scoresheet.